 A first potential mechanism that could explain why audits lead to additional hires is that mayors increase their patronage engagement to compensate for the loss of electoral support due to what audits reveal.
 On this point, Ferraz and Finan (2008) examine the same reform and find that disclosing corruption information to the public decreased reelection rates.
 The authors use data from the first thirteen waves of lotteries that occurred in 2003 and 2004.
 They compare the electoral outcomes of municipalities for which audit results were published just a few months before versus after the 2004 mayoral election (see Appendix Figure A5).
-I study the audits during a longer-time scale and four full mayoral terms, which gives the incumbent more time, potentially years during his first term, to respond strategically before the next election (see Appendix Figure A6).
+I study the audits during a longer-time scale and four full mayoral terms.
+Later waves occur throughout the entire political cycle, which gives the incumbent more time, even years during his first term, to respond strategically before the next election (see Appendix Figure A6).
 In particular, I examine the 40 waves of lotteries conducted between 2003 and 2015 and evaluate electoral outcomes over four mayoral terms (2004-2016).